Parthasarathi-MVN/zoho-task/README.md

 Steps to run this application:

-Step 1: Extract the zip and open the folder(zohotask) as a project in an IDE(SpringToolSuite/IntelliJ)
+**Step 1**: Extract the zip and open the folder(zohotask) as a project in an IDE(SpringToolSuite/IntelliJ)

-Step 2: Once you open the project in the IDE, go to /src/main/resources and edit "application.properties" file to configure it with respect to your Database.
+**Step 2**: Once you open the project in the IDE, go to /src/main/resources and edit "application.properties" file to configure it with respect to your Database.

 - In this application I have used MySQL as my relational database, so my JDBC url would be ```jdbc:mysql://localhost:3306/zoho```.
 Where "3306" is the default port on which MySQL runs. "zoho" is the name of the schema in the MySQL server.